Admissions & Financial Aid

 Applying Concurrently to Friedman School and the MPH Program

-When you are selecting your program choices in the Friedman application, you will just need to indicate that you are applying to the dual degree program for the MPH.
+When you are selecting your program choices in the Friedman application, you will need to indicate that you are applying to the dual degree program for the MPH and complete the MS/MPH application.
 Application requirements remain the same for dual-degree applicants, however you will be asked to submit a personal statement referencing your interest in the dual-degree MS in Nutrition/MPH program specifically.

-After you have submitted a complete application to the Friedman Admissions Office, your application and supporting materials will be shared with the Public Health Admissions Committee for review.
+After you have submitted a complete application to the Friedman Admissions Office and the MS/MPH application to the Graduate Programs Admissions Office, your application and supporting materials will be shared with the Public Health Admissions Committee for review.